top of page

 Upcoming events below plus YOGA

-• Vinyasa Yoga with Mary Ann
+• Vinyasa yoga with Mary Ann

-Vinyasa Yoga with Mary Ann
+Vinyasa yoga with Mary Ann

-Apr 14, 2025, 9:30 AM – 10:30 AM
+May 21, 2025, 9:30 AM – 10:30 AM

 Refresh your mind and energy with this revitalizing practice to uplift and restore your entire system.
 Enjoy a well-paced flow that will offer you just the right amount of challenge while encouraging strength, resistance, and flexibility while reducing tension in the hips, back and shoulders.